How to send money to Kiribati

 Banks offer some of the worst exchange rates available on the market, although this doesn’t matter when sending funds to Kiribati because the Australian Dollar is accepted as legal tender there.
 But banks also charge high transfer fees, so you can find much cheaper transfers if you look elsewhere.

 Recent years have seen the rapid growth of a new section of the banking and finance industry: online money transfer companies.
-These providers, such as Currency Online and World First, specialise in international money transfers.
-They offer superior exchange rates and lower transaction fees than the banks, allowing you to enjoy big savings when you send money overseas.
+They offer better exchange rates and lower fees than the banks, allowing you to enjoy big savings when you send money overseas.